dgaydukov/cert-frm/frm.md

     * liquidation reserve will generate new ADL order and submit it to public orderbook
     * this order would be automatically executed and decrease user position
+    * exchanges use ADL order rather then just change user position to have full trailing ADL use special order of closing => first those with biggest p&l, then with biggest position.
+This is like progressive tax, those who make lots of money, pays the most.
-    * exchanges use ADL order rather then just change user position to have full trailing Liquidation fund (liquidation reserve) - special fund that can pay to user for some time until ADL happen. when liquidation happen & liquidation order is matched in public orderbook below bunkruptcy price, the remaining goes to fund this is the way fund is growing
+Liquidation fund (liquidation reserve) - special fund that can pay to user for some time until ADL happen. when liquidation happen & liquidation order is matched in public orderbook below bunkruptcy price, the remaining goes to fund this is the way fund is growing